JElchison/chromecast-remote-for-children/README.md

 * Remove the battery from the remote
 * Unplug the keyboard dongle from the computer

 ## Functional Description
-This remote uses a keylogger ([logkeys](https://github.com/kernc/logkeys)) to capture keystrokes.
-One process per key sequence reads through the captures keystrokes (using [bgrep](https://github.com/rsharo/bgrep)).
-Upon detected key sequence, [castnow](https://github.com/xat/castnow) is used to play content on a nearby Chromecast instance.
+This remote uses a keylogger ([logkeys](https://github.com/kernc/logkeys)) to capture keystrokes from a specific (wireless) keyboard.
+One process per key sequence scans through the captured keystrokes (using [bgrep](https://github.com/rsharo/bgrep)).
+Upon detecting a key sequence, [castnow](https://github.com/xat/castnow) is used to play content on a nearby Chromecast instance.

 ## Hardware
-This project only covers the software that enables the remote to function.
-You're on your own for the hardware.

 Hardware requirements:
 * Computer running Linux somewhere nearby where you desire the remote to function.
 It need not be in the same room.
 It need not be dedicated to this purpose.
     * If you desire a low-power solution, consider something like a [Raspberry Pi](https://www.raspberrypi.org/).